Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ![image](Images/Send.Email.png)

-### Integration of the playbook with Microsoft Sentinel
+### Integration of playbook with Microsoft Sentinel Incident

+An automation rule was created to integrate the playbook with the Microsoft Sentinel Incident.
+The generation of a security incident starts with a security alert, and the analytics rule is reponsible for firing the security alert.
+Hence, the earlier created analytics rule was edited, and an automation rule was created at the 'Automated Response' tab of the analytics rule.
+This configuration now allows the playbook to be triggered once the incident is generated.
-To integrate the newly created playbook with Microsoft Sentinel, an automation rule was created.
-There were two actions in the automation rule, the first one was to assign the incident to a member of the SecOps team while the other action was to run the playbook.
+There were two actions in the automation rule, the first one was to assign the security incident to a member of the SecOps team while the other action was to run the playbook.

 ![image](Images/Aut.Rule1.png)
 ![image](Images/Aut.Rule2.png)